Mecozz/Claude-Smart-Save/INSTALLER-README.md

 git clone https://github.com/Mecozz/Claude-Smart-Save.git
 cd Claude-Smart-Save

-# 2. Run the setup wizard
+# 2. Run the setup wizard (installs dependencies automatically)
-./setup.sh
-# OR
 npm run setup

+# OR if you prefer manual steps:
+npm install    # Install dependencies first npm run installer  # Then run the installer
 ```

 That's it!
 The installer will guide you through everything.